Microsoft Azure Architecture Master Class - Development

 The cloud is an excellent environment for building applications that are resilient, highly available, performant, and hopefully not too expensive.
 But how do you achieve those goals?
 In this training, we begin by examining potential problems that a cloud developer/architect may encounter.
 Then, we explore solutions using proven patterns.
 Finally, we delve into various technologies available in Azure to implement these patterns.
 The focus of this training is on concepts and patterns that apply to any cloud environment.
 We do not delve into the technical details of each Azure resource.

-This advanced course is designed for individuals aspiring to become cloud developers or cloud architects in Microsoft Azure.
+This advanced course is designed for individuals aspiring to become a cloud architects in Microsoft Azure.
 The goal is to develop cloud-native applications, with a focus on PaaS (Platform-as-a-Service) while also covering relevant infrastructure topics.
-Participants in this course should have a strong developer background and a foundational understanding of Azure or similar cloud platforms.
+Participants in this course should have a strong developer background and a good understanding of Azure.
 Should you want to learn to develop on Azure we have Developing & Deploying Web Apps on Microsoft Azure

 Contact Us